teradaangelina879/qortal/Q-Apps.md

 Q-Apps are static web apps written in javascript, HTML, CSS, and other static assets.
 The key difference between a Q-App and a fully static site is its ability to interact with both the logged-in user and on-chain data.
 This is achieved using the API described in this document.

+# Section 0: Basic QDN concepts

+## Introduction to QDN resources
+Each published item on QDN (Qortal Data Network) is referred to as a "resource".
+A resource could contain anything from a few characters of text, to a multi-layered directory structure containing thousands of files.

+Resources are stored on-chain, however the data payload is generally stored off-chain, and verified using an on-chain SHA-256 hash.

+To publish a resource, a user must first register a name, and then include that name when publishing the data.
+Accounts without a registered name are unable to publish to QDN from a Q-App at this time.

+Owning the name grants update privileges to the data.
+If that name is later sold or transferred, the permission to update that resource is moved to the new owner.

+## Name, service & identifier

+Each QDN resource has 3 important fields:
+- `name` - the registered name of the account that is publishing the data (which will hold update/edit privileges going forwards).<br /><br />
+- `service` - the type of content (e.g. IMAGE or JSON).
+Different services have different validation rules.
+See [list of available services](#services).<br /><br />
+- `identifier` - an optional string to allow more than one resource to exist for a given name/service combination.
+For example, the name `QortalDemo` may wish to publish multiple images.
+This can be achieved by using a different identifier string for each.
+The identifier is only unique to the name in question, and so it doesn't matter if another name is using the same service and identifier string.

+## Shared identifiers

+Since an identifier can be used by multiple names, this can be used to the advantage of Q-App developers as it allows for data to be stored in a deterministic location.

+An example of this is the user's avatar.
+This will always be published with service `THUMBNAIL` and identifier `qortal_avatar`, along with the user's name.
+So, an app can display the avatar of a user just by specifying their name when requesting the data.
+The same applies when publishing data.

+## "Default" resources

+A "default" resource refers to one without an identifier.
+For example, when a website is published via the UI, it will use the user's name and the service `WEBSITE`.
+These do not have an identifier, and are therefore the "default" website for this name.
+When requesting or publishing data without an identifier, apps can either omit the `identifier` key entirely, or include `"identifier": "default"` to indicate that the resource(s) being queried or published do not have an identifier.

+<a name="services"></a>
+## Available service types

+Here is a list of currently available services that can be used in Q-Apps:

+IMAGE,
+THUMBNAIL,
+VIDEO,
+AUDIO,
+ARBITRARY_DATA,
+JSON,
+DOCUMENT,
+LIST,
+PLAYLIST,
+METADATA,
+BLOG,
+BLOG_POST,
+BLOG_COMMENT,
+GIF_REPOSITORY
+WEBSITE,
+APP,
+QCHAT_ATTACHMENT,
+QCHAT_IMAGE,
+QCHAT_AUDIO,
+QCHAT_VOICE

+## Single vs multi-file resources

+Some resources, such as those published with the `IMAGE` or `JSON` service, consist of a single file or piece of data (the image or the JSON string).
+This is the most common type of QDN resource, especially in the context of Q-Apps.
+These can be published by supplying a base64-encoded string containing the data.

+Other resources, such as those published with the `WEBSITE`, `APP`, or `GIF_REPOSITORY` service, can contain multiple files and directories.
+Publishing these kinds of files is not yet available for Q-Apps, however it is possible to retrieve multi-file resources that are already published.
+When retrieving this data (via FETCH_QDN_RESOURCE), a `filepath` must be included to indicate the file that you would like to retrieve.
+There is no need to specify a filepath for single file resources, as these will automatically return the contents of the single file.

+## App-specific data

+Some apps may want to make all QDN data for a particular service available.
+However, others may prefer to only deal with data that has been published by their app (if a specific format/schema is being used for instance).

+Identifiers can be used to allow app developers to locate data that has been published by their app.
+The recommended approach for this is to use the app name as a prefix on all identifiers when publishing data.

+For instance, an app called `MyApp` could allow users to publish JSON data.
+The app could choose to prefix all identifiers with the string `myapp_`, and then use a random string for each published resource (resulting in identifiers such as `myapp_qR5ndZ8v`).
+Then, to locate data that has potentially been published by users of MyApp, it can later search the QDN database for items with `"service": "JSON"` and `"identifier": "myapp_"`.
+The SEARCH_QDN_RESOURCES action has a `prefix` option in order to match identifiers beginning with the supplied string.

+Note that QDN is a permissionless system, and therefore it's not possible to verify that a resource was actually published by the app.
+It is recommended that apps validate the contents of the resource to ensure it is formatted correctly, instead of making assumptions.

+## Updating a resource

+To update a resource, it can be overwritten by publishing with the same `name`, `service`, and `identifier` combination.
+Note that the authenticated account must currently own the name in order to publish an update.

 # Section 1: Simple links and image loading via HTML

 ## Section 1a: Linking to other QDN websites / resources